kth-step/HOL4P4/README.md

 - `make hol` compiles the excerpt of HOL4P4 theories that we use in `hol/`, expected time: 30s.
 - `make polygram` compiles the Polygram theories in `hol/polygram/`, expected time: 1320s, (`table_bs_propertiesTheory` takes 10 minutes due to the long heavy proofs).
 - `make cake` compiles the CakeML translation in `hol/polygram/bdd_cake_trans/`, after this command, there should be 2 sexp files in the repository `bdd_cake_test`, that we compile when testing next step, expected time: 800s.
-- `make test` runs the testing scripts for the policy test cases in `hol/polygram/policy_test_cases*/`, expected time: 899s ??
+- `make test` runs the testing scripts for the policy test cases in `hol/polygram/policy_test_cases*/`, expected time: at least 3000s

 ### 2. Inspecting the Test Cases